DarrenJAN/school-notes/3b/cs-486-notes.md

 - Notes on Data
   - Is not perfect (labelled incorrectly, incomplete)
   - Don't overfit: find patterns in data where there is no actual pattern

-- Supervised Learning
+### Supervised Learning

+> Given a training set of N examples (x_1, y_1), ..., (x_n, y_n) where each y_i is generated by an unknown function y=f(x), output a function h that approximates the true function f
+>
+> To evaluate the hypothesis h, we give it a test set that is distinct (separate) from the training set

 - Terms
   - Input features: $X_1, \dots, X_n$ (**this set of features will describe 1 example**)
   - Target features f(X) or $Y_1, \dots, Y_k$ (this set of target features described 1 example)
   - Training examples (pairs of input features, correct target features for each example)
+    - Input is pairs of $(x_1, y_1), ..., (x_k, y_k)$
   - Test examples, only input is given
   - Goal: predict the values for the target features for the test examples
     - Classification: $Y_i$ are discrete
     - Regression: $Y_i$ are continuous
   - ==MUST keep training and tests separate==
 - Implementation
   - Want to return a hypothesis function h(x) that hopefully approximates f(x) (f(x) is the true, god-given function, where it already knows exactly what the output is supposed to be)
+- Types of Supervised Learning
+  - Classification: when the output is of a finite set of values
+  - Regression: when the output is a number
 - Inductive Learning Hypothesis

 > Any h(x) found to approximate the target function well over a sufficiently large set of training examples will also approximate the target function well over any unobserved examples